TechShreyash/AnimeDexLite/README.md

 -   Cloudflare, Netlify, Github Pages, Vercel, Render
 -   And Many More (Search On Google - Free Static Website Hosting)

-> You can easily on any free hosting
+> You can easily host on any free hosting

 ## Run On Your Pc